9 min to complete

 Conclusion

-In this lesson, we explained how to create a sample Golang application that executes a few basic CQL statements with a ScyllaDB cluster using the GoCQL driver.
-This is only the basics, and there are more exciting topics that Division 3 wants developers to explore.
-In the next lessons, coming soon, we will go over more advanced topics using Go and ScyllaDB.
+This lesson explained how to create a sample Golang application that executes a few basic CQL statements with a ScyllaDB cluster using the GoCQL driver.
+These are only the basics, and there are more exciting topics that Division 3 wants developers to explore.
+The following lessons will teach more advanced topics using Go and ScyllaDB.

-In the meantime, please be safe out there and continue to monitor the mutants!
+In the meantime, please be safe and continue monitoring the mutants!